 - Adopt a guardrails withdrawal rule.
 Guyton-Klinger and similar frameworks automatically trim withdrawals after big-loss years and raise them in strong years, which has historically extended portfolio life past age 90 in stress-tested scenarios.

 The couple in this story did nothing wrong by 2020s standards.
-They followed the 4% rule, diversified across stocks and bonds, and retired into a market that ranks in the 93rd percentile for rates over the past year.
-In a world where stocks and bonds can fall together, the only reliable buffer is cash you set aside before you need it.
+They followed the 4% rule, diversified across stocks and bonds, and retired into a rate environment that ranks in the 93rd percentile over the past year.
+In a world where stocks and bonds can fall together, the only reliable buffer is cash set aside before you need it.